This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-These specialized applique scissors feature a unique Blade Design with a paddle-shaped lower blade that acts like a shield, protecting your base fabric while you trim excess material close to stitches.
+When precision matters most for applique scissors work, you’ll find Gingher Quality shines through in these specialized sewing scissors.
+The unique Blade Design features a paddle-shaped lower blade that protects your base fabric while trimming excess material close to stitches.

-The chrome-over-nickel finish resists corrosion, while the included leather sheath keeps blades sharp.
+Needlework Uses extend beyond applique work to embroidery, quilting, and detailed fabric crafts.
+The chrome-over-nickel finish resists corrosion, while the included leather sheath maintains blade sharpness.

-Best For: Quilters, applique artists, and embroiderers requiring precision tools.
+Best For: Quilters, applique artists, and embroiderers requiring surgical precision for delicate fabric work.

 9. Handi Quilter Batting Scissors 5 Inch Ergonomic